xjsxjs197/WiiSXRX_2022/README.md

 ## Goals

 * Improve GTE (Geometry Transformation Engine) code to provide 3D game speed.
-  By using the paired single instruction, most of the GTE logic has been rewritten, and FPS has indeed improved by about 2 frames, However, due to accuracy issues, there may be minor image issues.
+  By using the paired single instruction, most of the GTE logic has been rewritten, and FPS has indeed improved by about 2 frames.
+  However, due to accuracy issues, there may be minor image/graphical issues.

 * HID controller support via USB.
-  By reading the code of Nintendont, have understood the working principle of the HID controller, It is still a little bit short to port Nintendont's HID control logic to WiiStation.
+  By reading and checking the code of [Nintendont](https://github.com/FIX94/Nintendont), we have understood the working principle of the HID controller, but it is still a little bit short to port Nintendont's HID control logic to WiiStation.

 * Use the graphics display mode of GL to provide image quality and performance.
-  (At least transplant the texture caching logic in OpenGL, it may improve running efficiency).
+  (At least transplant the texture caching logic in OpenGL, it may improve running efficiency/performance.)

 Any help is appreciated.